-• demonstrate communicative and social competence in the English language (reading comprehension and written expression, including grammatical and stylistic correction) at the B2 level of the Common European Framework of Reference for Languages.

-- use English to explain linguistic phenomena, i.e., achieve metalinguistic skills. - ecognize different grammatical categories and their corresponding function and relate them to situational factors in discourse - use tools, programmes and software designed specifically for the study of the English language and its literatures, including email, blogs and aula virtual. - recognise and understand some of the major terms in variationist linguistics such as the concept of standardisation, prescriptive and descriptive approaches to language, prestige, etc. - compare RP to other accents of English and be aware of the differences in vocabulary and grammar between British English and other varieties
+- demonstrate communicative and social competence in the English language (listening comprehension and oral expression) at the B2 level of the Common European Framework of Reference for Languages. - use English to explain linguistic phenomena, i.e., achieve metalinguistic skills. - ecognize different grammatical categories and their corresponding function and relate them to situational factors in discourse - use tools, programmes and software designed specifically for the study of the English language and its literatures, including email, blogs and aula virtual. - recognise and understand some of the major terms in variationist linguistics such as the concept of standardisation, prescriptive and descriptive approaches to language, prestige, etc. - compare RP to other accents of English and be aware of the differences in vocabulary and grammar between British English and other varieties